Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The transition amplitude

-For what follows, it will be important to keep track of dimensions and in particular of $\hbar$.
-All quantities appearing in the definition of the boundary state $\ket{\Psi_{\Gamma}}$, given in equation \eqref{eq:ExtrinsicStates} below, are dimensionless, and the same is true for the spinfoam amplitude of equation \eqref{eq:spinfoamAmp}.
-We introduce the numbers $\omega_\ell \equiv A_\ell/\hbar $ which we call the \emph{area data}.
-The boost angles $\zeta_\ell$ are called the \emph{embedding data}.
-We will be mainly concerned with these two kinds of boundary data, which are gauge invariant.
 We recall that the starting point for the canonical quantization of General Relativity in LQG is to write GR in terms of the Ashtekar--Barbero (AB) variables, the AB connection $A$ and the densitized triads $E$.
 In these variables and at the kinematical level, the theory has the structure of a Yang--Mills theory with $SU(2)$ as symmetry group.
 The 3d normals $\vec{k}_{\ell\nn}$ are calculated in a given $SU(2)$ gauge, corresponding to a choice of local triad frame.
 The classical data $\omega_\ell,\zeta_\ell, \vec{k}_{\ell\nn}$ are called the \emph{boundary data} and will depend on the mass $m$ and the bounce time $T$.
 See \cite{christodoulou_planck_2016} for a calculation of the boundary data for an explicit choice of boundary surfaces $\mathcal{B}$ and 2--complex $\mathcal{C}$.